jalvesaq/zotcite/README.md

 !zotbib file_name.md file_name.bib
 ```

-Note: `file_name.bib` will be overridden if it already exists.
+Note: `file_name.bib` will be overwritten if it already exists.

 ## Customization